cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/longitudinal-reporting-microbiome-analysis-automation-with-microbiomestat.md

 # Longitudinal Reporting: Microbiome Analysis Automation with MicrobiomeStat

-Microbiome research generates complex multidimensional datasets.
-These datasets often include:

-* Alpha diversity: This measures the taxonomic diversity within each sample.
-* Beta diversity: This quantifies the taxonomic dissimilarity between samples.
-* Differential abundance: This identifies taxa whose abundance varies significantly across experimental conditions.

-Manual analysis of these datasets can be time-consuming and may introduce inconsistencies.

 MicrobiomeStat provides an efficient solution by generating integrated reports for paired sample studies.
 These reports include:

 * Visualizations to illustrate key findings